jamie2210/C1_MS2_DCG/README.md

 #### Site Owner
 17. I want the user to get a genuine feel this is a DC Batman themed site.
-18. I want the user to easily understand and pay the games.
+18. I want the user to easily understand and play the games.
 19. I want both games to be fully responsive.
 20. While some users may want the word revealed if it is not guessed in Hangman, the words are limited so to increase the difficulty and longevity of the game, the word will not be revealed.
-21. I want to be able to contact me for any reason they feel fit.
+21. I want the user to be able to contact me for any reason they feel fit.
 22. I want the user to come to a 404 page and be automatically re-directed to the home page should they enter an invalid url.
+23. I want the user to have a link to my work via my Github respositories.

 ## Design